HiteshTripathi2005/chat-extension/README.md

-# AI Webpage Assistant - Gemini Powered
+# Zenix - Gemini Powered

 An intelligent Chrome extension that transforms any webpage into an interactive AI assistant using Google's Gemini 2.0 Flash model.
 Ask questions, get summaries, analyze content, and more - all while browsing.